Caution

 If you are an experienced packager and would like to contribute, we would love for you to be involved!
 See our contribution page for details of how to join in.

-Basic overview of the debian/
+Basic overview of the debian/ directory¶

 This article will briefly explain the different files important to the packaging

-of Ubuntu packages which are contained in the debian/
+of Ubuntu packages which are contained in the debian/ directory.
+The

-most important of them are debian/changelog
+most important of them are debian/changelog, debian/control,

-.
+debian/copyright, and debian/rules.
 These are required for all

 packages.
-A number of additional files in the debian/
+A number of additional files in the debian/ directory may be

 used in order to customise and configure the behaviour of the package.
 Some of